 There are a number of antioxidants that are accessible in both these foods.
 When you drink this mixture or create a topical application for the skin, it can have measurable results.
 Honey and lemon are known to improve the appearance of acne and prevent other skin infections, due to the antibacterial properties and vitamin C content.
 Lemon juice is often used by itself on blemishes and scars on the skin, but complementing this with honey in your diet is a very wise choice.

 The body’s immune system gets a major boost when you combine lemon and honey.
 Lemons have high vitamin C content, as well as other volatile components and antioxidants, as well as antibacterial and antiseptic properties.
 Honey, on the other hand, is one of the most powerful antibacterial substances that we know of!
 Putting the two together, whether for consumption or a topical application, means that your immune system is getting a major boost!

 Although people think of lemons as highly acidic in nature, when the citric acid enters our body, it actually has an alkalizing effect on us!
 This is very important because diseases often occur when the body is overly acidic.
 By adding lemon and honey to your diet, you can balance the acidity of the body, which tends to be more acidic, thus lowering your risk of developing chronic disease!

 Side Effects of Taking Honey and Lemon

 Some people are allergic to honey, so applying it to the face or to wounds to speed healing could have some unpleasant side effects.
-Also, do not leave honey on the skin overnight, as it can cause irritation when it remains on the skin for long periods.
+Also, when applied topically and left on for a long time, honey may cause irritation to the skin.
 Speak to a dermatologist or an allergist before using this home remedy.
-While most people are completely free from any negative effects of this tonic, it is always important to pay attention to your body’s response when trying out a new health strategy!
+While most people are free from any negative effects of this tonic, it is always important to pay attention to your body’s response when trying out a new health strategy!